KenZhang2018/practice/example/readme.txt

-valid case contains two partitions, split by one blank space, one only is any uppercase 3 letter code, another is only integer number
+valid case contains two partitions in one line, split by one blank space, one is only any uppercase 3 letter code, another is only integer number
 example:
 USD 10